Bittle / Bittle X

 Enter the calibration state

-After the battery powers on the robot, follow the next steps to enter the calibration state.
+After the battery powers on the robot, follow the next steps to enter the calibration mode.

-After the robot enters the calibration state, for the construction kit, do the following steps:
+After the robot enters the calibration mode, for the construction kit, do the following steps:

 The pre-assembled robot has already had its joints calibrated, so there is no need to disassemble the joints for further calibration.